adntgv/sell-your-own-x/tutorials/email-marketing/mailerlite-email-setup/README.md

 5.  **Add a second email (optional):** Drag and drop another "Email" block for a follow-up message.
 6.  **Activate the automation:** Turn on your automation workflow.

+### Step 6: Testing and Validation

+#### Local Testing
+(Not applicable for MailerLite as it's a web-based platform)

+#### Manual Verification
+1.  **Test Signup Form:** Embed your MailerLite signup form on your website (or use the hosted page) and test it by signing up with a few different email addresses.
+Verify that you receive the confirmation email (if double opt-in is enabled) and that your test subscribers appear in your MailerLite subscriber list and the correct group.
+2.  **Preview Email Campaigns:** Before sending any campaign, use MailerLite's preview function to see how your email will look on desktop and mobile devices.
+Send a test email to yourself and a few colleagues to check formatting, images, and links.
+3.  **Verify Automation Workflow:** Trigger your automation (e.g., by subscribing to the group that starts the workflow) and ensure that emails are sent in the correct sequence and at the specified intervals.
+Check that personalization (if used) is working correctly.
+4.  **Check Analytics Integration:** After sending campaigns or running automations, monitor the MailerLite analytics dashboard to ensure that open rates, click-through rates, and subscriber growth are being tracked accurately.

 ## 📊 Measuring Results

 MailerLite provides built-in analytics for your campaigns and automations: